shanepeckham/eventhublistenerack/README.md

-# EventHub Listener - The Azure Kubernetes Challenge
+# EventHub Listener - TACK

 A containerised nodejs event listener that listens to Azure Event Hub and passes requests on to an internal endpoint